Strategies for Disrupting Academic Bullying

 Other people you can talk to include Bryan Hanson, the Ombudsperson who is fully confidential.
 He can listen, help you identify strategies to use to be more effective in making your case, and identify resources that could be helpful in making the target feel more secure.

-Dean Karen DePauw is another resource.
+Dean Aimee Surprenant is another resource.
 She is not confidential, and although she is bound by many limits, she may have more options for direct action.

-To schedule one-on-one meetings with the Dean Depauw, contact Marilynn King (firstname.lastname@example.org)
+To schedule one-on-one meetings with the Dean Depauw, contact Carrie Mayer (firstname.lastname@example.org).

 4) Shut down bullying behaviors in group situations.

 Bystander intervention is complex.
 It can be easier to want to do something than to come up with potential actions and implement them.
-Bystanders often feel torn by uncertainty, not knowing what to do, not wanting to potentially make things worse, and but also not being comfortable with doing nothing.
+Bystanders often feel torn by competing factors when considering what to do.
+These factors include uncertainty of the outcome when intervening, not knowing what to do, not wanting to potentially make things worse, yet also not being comfortable with doing nothing.
 There are complex power relationships to consider, and the hierarchy within academia can lead those with perceived power discrepancies to feel relatively powerless.
 It can help to remember that an intervention doesn’t have to be a grand public gesture, it can be as simple as checking in with the target and asking how they are doing and if you can help.
 Starting with simple actions like this can give you as a bystander more confidence to do more the next time.
 However, it is important to remember that the crucial thing is to support the target, and bystander actions should be driven by how they would like you to help.

 5) If appropriate, speak to the aggressor in private about their behavior.